Looking to Connect?

-Animal Rescue Stories From Our Volunteers
+Rescue Stories

 A Sad and Cautionary Tale of a Grey Kit Fox Rescue

+The adult humans that found this fox decided it was OK for their 8 year old daughter to play with it.
+Later, the family brought the fox in to our facility.
 Foxes are considered a high risk mammal because they can be a carrier of rabies.
-SWRR personnel are required to report the animal contact to the Shasta County Public Health Dept., with the additional information that the fox had scratched and licked the child.
-The priority is for the child’s health and safety.
+SWRR personnel are required to report the animal contact to Shasta County Public Health, with the information that the fox had scratched and licked the child.

+Unfortunately, the fox had to be destroyed in order for it to be tested for the rabies virus.
+This healthy, beautiful little fox was put down because the parents didn’t understand the risk.
 The fox tested negative for rabies.
-Had the fox not been handled, it could have lived to be set free again in the wild once it was able.
-Please, please, everyone, if you find an animal, handle it as little as possible and get it to a wildlife rehabilitation center as soon as possible!
+Had the fox not been handled, it could have lived to be set free again in the wild.
+Please, if you find an animal, handle it as little as possible and get it to a wildlife rehabilitation center as soon as possible!

 Duckling Rescue

+With the help of two animal control officers, we finally found the duck family.
 We retrieved the 6 baby ducks, which were about a day or two old, but the mother flew away.
-We waited to see if the mother would come back.
-We thought if we could catch the mother, we could have relocated the family to a better location and keep them all together.
-She did not return.
+We waited to see if she would come back, but she did not return.
 SWRR took the babies in, and they were cared for until they were released in a safe location.

 Happy Ending for Baby Killdeer